FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [] Integrate  popup file browser to select where to save the image.
 - [] Implement saving the image.
 - [] Debug limiting frame rate flickering issues.
+- [] Add button to clear screen.
 ### Nice to haves, pick at least one
-- [] Add multiple brushes to toggle between.
+- [x] Add multiple brushes to toggle between.
 - [] Replace background with ofFBO to reduce flickering and possibly allow image loading.
-- [] Add an eraser.
+- [x] Add an eraser.
-- [] Restructure drawing logic to enable switching brushes.
+- [x] Restructure drawing logic to enable switching brushes.
 - [] Add the ability to overlay the drawn image over a background.
 - [] Add the ability to load an image file to edit.
 - [] Display a sample image of the dinosaur along with its textual information.
 - [] Ability to save the panel layout configuration.
+- [] Replace cursor with circle of appropriate size and color, might not be possible since background repainting is disabled.
 ---

 ## A Journey into the Abyss, Volume II